J-Haze/Forum-App/README.md

 ## Justin's Forum App
 Online Forum where users can post articles and pictures.
-Users can comment on other's posts, and edit or delete thir own posts.
+Users can comment on other's posts, and can edit or delete their own posts.

 MERN Stack, deployed on Heroku